The Compagnie des Guides de Chamonix will close its office to the public until May 19.

 Meeting point : meet at 7.30 am in front of the Compagnie des Guides in Chamonix.

 Ability level : 4/5 - The Gran Paradiso National Park hiking is a strenuous trek.
 A minimum of 800m (2700ft) vertical gain and about 8 hours of hiking daily day.
 Hiking on maintained trails with off trail hiking sections, in scree and bouldery areas.
 Mountain terrain can involve difficult and exposed trails, for sure-footed hikers.
 Good physical training and multiday hiking experience on mountain trails are required.
 Each hiker carries all his personal belongings, and the picnic along the entire trek.

-Guiding policy : By a state qualified trekking guide with a minimum of 6 and a maximum of 12 people in the group.
+Guiding policy : minimum 6 and maximum 12 people per guide.
 The Compagnie des Guides de Chamonix's guiding policy is one of the strictest in the mountain guiding business.
 It guarantees the most balanced groups as possible as well as high-quality personalised advice.

-- Before & after the trip : we have some hotel partners in Chamonix with special prices for our customers.
-If you want to receive information just ask Anaïs.
+- Before & after the trip : benefit from preferential prices from our partner hotels in Chamonix.
+If you wish to receive information just ask the Randonnée department.

-- Participants must have an insurance with repatriation cover.
-Cancellation insurance is highly recommended.
+- Participants must have sports insurance with repatriation cover.
+We strongly recommend that this also includes cancellation cover.
 You can take out insurance offering both of these types of cover when you sign up.

 - Participants must also take valid ID with them.

-- 1 pair of shorts + 1 pair of hiking pants
+- 1 pair of shorts

-- 1 pair of synthetic hiking socks
+- 1 pair of hiking socks (technical fabric)

 - 1 Goretex jacket (waterproof windbreaker)